MxDany/calcost/README.md

 # calcost

+`calcost` is a process resource(RSS/CPU) monitoring and averaging shell tool.

-Use linux `ps` and `top` command to monitor the resource consumption of a process, and then calculate the average value of CPU and RSS during this period.
+`calcost` use Linux `ps` and `top` command to monitor the resource consumption of a process, and then calculate the average value of CPU and RSS during this period.

 # usage

 ```shell